- One of Norway's most spectacular mountain areas

-For the overnight on 2-day tours and for expedition nights for tours 3 days and longer, accommodation is in wilderness mountain cabins depending on tour length chosen (except for tour dates marked as camping).
-For all cabin tours, the intention is to spend all nights in cabins, but camping equipment is taken as a precaution and one or more night(s) may be spent winter camping if weather conditions require.
+For the overnight on 2-day tours and for expedition nights for tours 3 days and longer, accommodation is in wilderness mountain cabins depending on tour length chosen (except for tour dates which may be specifically marked as camping tours).
+For cabin tours, the intention is to spend all nights in cabins, but camping equipment is taken as a precaution and one or more night(s) may be spent winter camping if weather conditions require.

 The cabins are simple with shared sleeping rooms (normally bunk beds), no electricity or running water and heated by wood-burning stove.

 Everyone assists with tasks around the cabins/camp such as chopping firewood, fetching water, washing up, etc.

-All meals from dinner on arrival day to breakfast on departure day (breakfast, lunch, dinner + coffee/snacks, etc).
+All meals from lunch on arrival day to breakfast on departure day (breakfast, lunch, dinner + coffee/snacks, etc).
 Please let us know if you have any special dietary requirements.